What is A Surge Arrester, and How Does it Work?

 APC Surge Arrest Surge Protector

 APC Surge Arrest Surge Protector is a must-have for any home or business.
-It provides Safety Protection, Surge Suppression and Data Line Protection to safeguard valuable electronics such as computers, printers, gaming consoles and more.
+It provides Safety Protection, Surge Suppression, and Data Line Protection to safeguard valuable electronics, including computers, printers, gaming consoles, and more.

 The APC Surge Arrest helps prevent damage from surges and spikes caused by external factors such as lightning strikes or power outages.
-Unlike other surge protector devices on the market, APC’s is certified and guaranteed to protect your equipment against catastrophic failure due to damage caused by electrical surges or spikes.
+Unlike other surge protector devices on the market, APC’s is certified and guaranteed to protect your equipment against catastrophic failure caused by electrical surges or spikes.

-APC Surge Arrest also features a diagnostic LED light that indicates that surge protection is working properly, giving you peace of mind knowing your equipment is safe from damaging power outages.
-With APC Surge Arrest, you can rest assured that your electronic equipment investments are safe and secure from sudden power disturbances.
+APC Surge Arrest also features a diagnostic LED that indicates surge protection is working correctly, giving you peace of mind that your equipment is safe from damaging power outages.
+With APC Surge Arrest, you can rest assured that your electronic equipment investments are protected from sudden power disturbances.

 Surge Arrester vs. Surge Protector

-Surge arresters and surge protectors are two important electrical components used to protect valuable electronics from power surges.
-Surge arresters are designed to redirect a sudden excess of energy or voltage, known as a surge, away from vulnerable machinery or appliances, while surge protectors divert the voltage onto the ground.
+Surge arresters and surge protectors are two critical electrical components used to protect valuable electronics from power surges.
+Surge arresters are designed to divert sudden excess energy or voltage, known as a surge, away from vulnerable machinery or appliances.
+In contrast, surge protectors divert the surge to ground.

 Surge Arrester vs. Lightning Arrester